fireblade-engine/ecs/README.md

 This is a **dependency free**, **lightweight**, **fast** and **easy to use** [Entity-Component-System](https://en.wikipedia.org/wiki/Entity–component–system) implementation in Swift.
 It is developed and maintained as part of the [Fireblade Game Engine project](https://github.com/fireblade-engine).

+See the [Fireblade ECS Demo App](https://github.com/fireblade-engine/ecs-demo) to get started.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine and provide a code example.